rkumar/zfm/README.md

 Press the colon (":") and type an arbitrary shell command.
 You can type "q" or "quit" to quit, help or ? should show you some canned actions.

 Currently "q" is never mapped to a file, it quits.
 This is a feature cum bug.
-I need to find another quit key and release the "q" so the "qt" guys don't sue me :)
+I need to find another quit key and release the "q" so the "qt" guys don't sue me :)  (Update: Ctrl-\ always exits without checking any key.
+Ctrl-Q exits if you are in your default mode, if you are in some other mode, it comes back to default mode.)

 Type "/" (slash), now you can edit the pattern for filtering files, without the characters being interpreted as commands.
 You can type a number (if your file contains a number), or even characters that form a valid grep regex.
 Press Enter when done.